 Most dealerships, automotive groups, and garages sponsor and organize local car events.
 Ask the managers of local dealerships or mechanics, and someone is bound to give you the answer you’re looking for.
 You can also search for events on the dealerships’ or mechanics’ social media sites, websites, or blogs.

 Many car events are hosted for charitable causes, and often make the news!
 Look for local race, cruise, and show events that sponsor charities.
 In most cases, all you have to do is show up to take part.
 Events like these are rewarding in two parts.
 You get the chance to meet local car enthusiasts, and you can take part in supporting a good cause.

 If all else fails, you can always do it yourself.
 This can be tricky, but if done right, a self-organized car meet can become a long-standing, local tradition.
 If you don’t have the space to host an event, contact local businesses and police departments to work out where would be best.
 I also recommend posting to forums, creating social media events, alerting the local paper, and making a list of rules to ensure that there’s no unruly or illegal behavior.
 Remember, the car scene is about cars and the people that drive them, not about getting cars impounded.

 Finding a local car community is not only easy, but a great way to start new friendships, find knowledgeable mechanics, get advice, and even look for new ideas from other builds.

 Need to ready your ride for the next car meet?
-Be sure to download the Spiffy On-Demand Car Care app to schedule, track, and pay for mobile car washes, detailing, oil changes, and so much more right from your smartphone.
-You can even get $20 off your first service by clicking the image below!
+Be sure to download the Spiffy app to schedule, track, and pay for mobile car washes, detailing, oil changes, and so much more right from your phone.
+Take $20 off your first service by clicking the image below!

 Posted in Lifestyle